City identifies 2 officers, 1 paramedic killed in Burnsville, Minnesota; suspect also dead

 The suspect, who has not been identified, was reported dead at about 8 a.m., and the family members in the home made it out safely a short time later.

-Evans said the exact exchange of gunfire and the timing is not clear at this point in the investigation.
+Evans said details surrounding the timing and exchange of gunfire is not clear at this point in the investigation.

 "A terrible day for the city of Burnsville, all of the residents," Evans said.